Making It Stick: How to Weave ExecReps Into Your Team's Culture

 Here’s the truth every L&D leader already suspects: the difference between a tool that transforms and a tool that dies isn’t the tool itself — it’s whether it becomes part of how your team already works.
 If you’ve followed our launch playbook, you’ve built a strong foundation.
 Now it’s time to make it permanent.

-This post gives you 10+ concrete ways to embed ExecReps into your team’s existing rituals — so communication practice stops being “one more thing” and starts being “just how we work.”
+Start a free trial →This post gives you 10+ concrete ways to embed ExecReps into your team’s existing rituals — so communication practice stops being “one more thing” and starts being “just how we work.”

 Why Every Company Has an L&D Graveyard